How to Stop Thinking About an Ex

 Should you hand over your computer and phone to a friend to hold on to for a while?
 No; that's not practical, and you are just avoiding the trigger, which is unlikely to help.

 Instead, keep your phone and computer around, but resist or at least delay the urge to text your ex or to check whether he or she texted you.
 Resist or delay the urge to stalk his or her social networking sites.

 This is hard work.
 You could block your ex on your phone and remove him from your social networking sites, but that may not be feasible or something you can make yourself do.

 You may, however, have a do-not-disturb option on your phone that can be set for individual contacts, like your ex.
 On an updated iPhone, go to Contacts and simply push the "do not disturb" button under your ex's information.
 He or she will not know that you have done this.
 You will still receive all of his or her texts and calls, which you would not if you blocked your ex.
-But "no-not-disturb" activated, you will not get notifications: Your phone will not light up every time (if ever) your ex texts you.
+But with "do-not-disturb" activated, you will not get notifications.
+Your phone will not light up every time (if ever) your ex texts you.

 What about the urge to check or use the phone and social media sites?
 If you cannot resist, try to reduce the amount of time or number of times you do this.
 Whenever you can do it, you will start to get a sense of control.

 How do you reduce the number of times you engage in your compulsive ritual?
 Shift your attention to another activity—anything, really, except substance abuse: Surf the web (do not Google "How to get an ex back"), play a video game, email a friend, tidy up your closet.
 Do this for at least 10 minutes before you let yourself go near your phone or computer.
 After the 10 minutes are up, check to see if your urge to call, text, or stalk your ex or check your phone is as strong as before.
 It may have faded.